AppSignal for PHP configuration options

 Description

-This resource attribute allows you to filter out any function parameters set in the appsignal.function.parameters
+This config option allows you to filter out any function parameters set in the appsignal.function.parameters span attribute.

 filter_request_payload